 export OS_AUTH_URL=<get url from Clarity UI API-Access Section> export OS_IDENTITY_API_VERSION=3 export OS_REGION_NAME="<region-name>" export OS_USERNAME="<your username>" export OS_PASSWORD="<password>" export OS_PROJECT_NAME="<tenant-name>" export OS_PROJECT_DOMAIN_ID="default"

 - Use the Platform9 Github project to download kubeconfig from a DU given the above-mentioned OpenStack credentials to authenticate with Keystone, and the cluster UUID for which the kubeconfig is required.
 Once the kubeconfig is downloaded, the script writes the token to the downloaded kubeconfig.

 The kubeconfig file containing the token is now available to you for further use.

-If you wish to download the kubeconfig from the Platform9 Clarity UI, refer to the support article on token-based authentication.
+If you wish to download the kubeconfig from the PMK UI instead, refer to support article on token-based authentication.

 Thank you for your feedback!
 What did you like about this article?